jdpasternak/zero-interest-calc/README.md

 - Provides total monthly payments over all credit cards to pay off before promotional APR expires.

+- Data persists as it's saved in the browser's local storage.

 ## Screenshot and Demo

 ![A screenshot of the zero percent interest calculator app](./assets/images/screenshot.PNG)